 You can add additional cover to your Home Contents insurance to protect you against load shedding damages.
 The Additional cover option will be added to your monthly premium by loading of 20% of the premium with a cover limit of R25,000.

 If you’re not covered with dotsure.co.za home contents insurance yet, you are living a risky life.
 Sure, you’ve got to risk it to get the biscuit sometimes, but not when it comes to the protection of your family home.
-Don’t allow load shedding to steal your home’s shine, get a quick online quote now!
+Don’t allow load shedding to steal your home’s shine, complete this form and we’ll give you a call back in no time!